Meet the DA

 Middlesex District Attorney Marian Ryan

-Ryan headed the MDAO’s Hinton Lab Crisis Response team, which she created in the wake of former forensic chemist Annie Dookhan’s criminal conduct that called into question over 9,000 Middlesex County drug samples.
-Ryan coordinated an office-wide plan to ensure that defendants had not received unfair or corrupt convictions.
+Prior to becoming District Attorney Ryan served as the Middlesex District Attorney’s Office (MDAO) General Counsel, where she created the county-wide Workplace Safety and Violence Prevention Program, and as Chief of the MDAO’s Elder and Disabled Unit, where she prosecuted crimes involving physical and financial abuse of the most vulnerable victims.
+Ryan headed the MDAO’s Hinton Lab Crisis Response team, created in the wake of former forensic chemist Annie Dookhan’s criminal conduct that called into question more than 9,000 Middlesex County drug samples.
+Ryan coordinated an office-wide plan to ensure that defendants had not been unfairly convicted on the basis of tainted evidence.
 Ryan worked with defense attorneys, police chiefs, judges and magistrates to establish priorities and protocol and to address serious public safety concerns.

 As chair of the non-profit group Middlesex Partnerships for Youth Inc., she has been a leader in crime prevention and pretrial diversion programs directed at young people, to ensure that the District Attorney's Office not only prosecutes the most serious offenders, but also that it acts to prevent crime before it happens.
 Ryan lectures and leads workshops on the dangers of prescription drug abuse, teen dating violence, anti-bullying, and distracted driving.
 Ryan created Safe Babies, Safe Kids, an initiative focused on keeping children safe, healthy and well from birth to high school.
 Working with the county’s 26 college and universities, she also developed a bi-annual college consortium for educators, administrators and campus police, focused on campus safety and security, and Title IX compliance.